-Fraser Island Sand Dunes and Beaches
+Fraser Sand Dunes and Beaches

 The sandblows along the eastern coast of the island today are mobile and are not being replaced by sand from the beach, but from sand excavated by the prevailing south-easterly winds from deflation corridors.